kieracarman/kieracarman/README.md

 I am a software developer from New York. :relaxed:

-After spending a few years working in JS and Typescript primarily, I'm currently focusing on learning Rust!
+I like building tools for humans solving real-world problems.

+- 🏋️‍♀️ Well versed in JS and Typescript, especially for web apps.
+- 🌱 Currently learning Rust!
+- ⚡ Super excited about solving social justice challenges with software.

 <!--
 **kieracarman/kieracarman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.